YottaDB/YDBDoc/MessageRecovery/errors.rst

 INVVARNAME
 -----------

-INVVARNAME, Invalid local/global/ISV variable name supplied to API call.
+INVVARNAME, Invalid local/global/ISV variable name xxxx supplied to API call

 Run Time Error: This indicates that a SimpleAPI call received an invalid variable name.
 The invalidity can be one of the following types: